 Next, I used the same Ubuntu cluster, added a second disk to each VM, and deployed Ceph for my cluster’s persistent storage.
 Unfortunately, I kept running into issues and in the end, abandoned that approach.

 Since I had just upgraded my VMware lab to vSphere 7, I decided to use the vSphere-CSI to provide persistent volumes to my cluster.
 Again, out of my depth, I found it hard to navigate getting the proper taints on my existing cluster, getting the VMware CPI installed, and getting the VMware CSI installed and setup within my cluster.
 This led to the final solution:

 I deployed a single Ubuntu VM, and installed Rancher on it.
 Then, within rancher I setup a Node Template for vSphere using my Ubuntu Template.
-I also installed a VMware CPI CSI catalog to make deploying new clusters with all the requirements for consuming VMware storage very simple.
+Rancher includes a VMware CPI & CSI app in the catalog to make deploying new clusters with all the requirements for consuming VMware storage very simple.

 I wanted to have Rancher exist outside any clusters I would make, so using a single Ubuntu VM made sense.
 And since Rancher runs in docker, it also made deployment super easy.
 I simply followed Rancher’s single node Docker deployment instructions.

 First, I Installed Ubuntu 18.04 LTS on a VM with 2vCPU and 4gb RAM and got it up to date:

 Next, was installing Docker.
 Rancher provides a simple script, so I decided to save a little typing and use that.

 Last, was using a simple docker run command to get Rancher going:

 docker run -d --restart=unless-stopped \ -p 80:80 -p 443:443 \ --privileged \ rancher/rancher:latest